Frenz86/TFLiteConvertGUI/README.md

 > only require the `tflite_convert` script that comes with both
 > the distributions.

+### For TensorFlow 2.0 and higher

+The `tflite_convert` script allows us to only convert SavedModels and Keras models to TL Lite format.
+To enable the TensorFlow v1.x's TFLiteConverter, we need to pass the `--enable_v1_converter` argument.
+So, if you're using TensorFlow 2.0 or higher, make sure you add this argument in the "Additional Commands" box.

 ## Usage

 After you've install guietta, simply clone this repository and